Nijmegen, The Netherlands

 What do expats in Nijmegen appreciate most about the local culture?

 "Expats in Nijmegen, appreciate the friendly and welcoming nature of the locals.
 They love the city's rich history and the well-preserved medieval architecture that gives a unique charm to the place.
 They also appreciate the high standard of living and the excellent public services, including healthcare and education.
 The Dutch culture of work-life balance is highly appreciated, with ample time for leisure and family.
 The city's vibrant cultural scene, with numerous festivals, concerts, and art exhibitions, is another aspect that expats enjoy.
 They also value the Dutch people's environmental consciousness, reflected in the city's numerous parks, bike lanes, and recycling programs.
 The ease of getting around, not only within the city but also to other parts of the country and Europe, is another appreciated feature.
-Lastly, expats appreciate the locals' proficiency in English, making it easier for them to settle in and communicate," explained one expat living in Nijmegen, The Netherlands.
+Lastly, expats appreciate the locals' proficiency in English, making it easier for them to settle in and communicate," remarked one expat living in Nijmegen, The Netherlands.

 What do expats find most challenging?

 "Expats in Nijmegen often find the Dutch directness challenging as it can sometimes come across as blunt or rude.
 The language barrier can also be a significant challenge, as while many Dutch people speak English, daily life and official matters are conducted in Dutch.
 The Dutch culture of consensus, where everyone's opinion is considered before making a decision, can also be difficult for expats who are used to a more hierarchical decision-making process.
 The Dutch also have a unique work-life balance, with a strong emphasis on personal time and family, which can be different from what expats are used to.
-Lastly, the Dutch weather, particularly the cold, rainy winters, can be a challenge for those from warmer climates," remarked one expat living in Nijmegen, The Netherlands.
+Lastly, the Dutch weather, particularly the cold, rainy winters, can be a challenge for those from warmer climates," explained one expat living in Nijmegen, The Netherlands.

 Is there a lot of crime in Nijmegen?